Oracle: AI bet leads to rising debt and share price pressure

 Chairman of the Board and Chief Technology Officer Larry Ellison announced an aggressive expansion of Oracle’s global data centre network, including hundreds of new deployments across its Multi-Cloud and Cloud@Customer platforms.
 These initiatives, backed by a 25 billion USD investment program, strengthened Oracle’s position in the competitive landscape against major providers such as Amazon Web Services, Microsoft Azure, and Google Cloud.
 Additionally, the company is actively involved in generative AI initiatives, including providing infrastructure support for AI startups and potential involvement in projects such as the spin-off of TikTok in the US.

-The company’s shares gained 14% following the report’s release, which reflected growing investor confidence.
+The company’s shares gained 14% following the report, which reflected growing investor confidence.
 Oracle is successfully transitioning from a traditional licensing model to one based on recurring cloud revenues.
 Nevertheless, investors should consider the company’s high debt burden and relatively elevated valuation multiples compared to competitors.

 For fiscal 2026, the company forecasted revenue of at least 67 billion USD, which corresponds to annual growth of 16-17%.
 Alongside RPO growth and sustained demand for OCI, this forecast created the foundation for continued positive momentum.
 Thus, Oracle consolidated its status as a serious player in the enterprise cloud infrastructure market, and its strategic investments appeared capable of delivering long-term returns for shareholders.

-On 9 September, Oracle Corporation released its report for Q1 FY2026, which ended on 31 August.
+On 9 September, Oracle Corporation released its Q1 results for the 2026 financial year, which ended on 31 August.
 The key figures are as follows:

 • Revenue: 14.93 billion USD (+12% year-on-year)